For the latest list of devices that support the Fitbit app for Android, see Which phones and tablets can I use with my Fitbit watch or tracker?

-Why does the Fitbit app need to run in the background?
+Why does the Fitbit app need to run in the background on my Android phone?

-The Fitbit app runs in the background to keep you connected with certain Fitbit app features such as all-day sync, connected GPS, and receiving notifications from your phone.
+The Fitbit app runs in the background to keep you connected with certain Fitbit app features such as all-day sync, connected GPS, and app notifications from your phone.

 - All-day sync not syncing your Fitbit device